New Guinea impatiens are beautiful, easy-care plants that are great for container gardening.

 First, what’s the best pot for a New Guinea Impatien?

 Choosing a flower pot for New Guinea Impatiens

 Many growers will have many decisions to make with a flower pot:

 So we’ll focus on some key factors to consider specifically for the best growing from your New Guinea impatiens.

 First, you’ll want to make the pot has great drainage.
 The pot or planter needs to have some way for the water to filter out, without it puddling up at the bottom of the container.
 Choosing a pot that has holes at the bottom (or drilling holes in the bottom) is often an effective way to get this drainage.

 The rest of your pot can be filled with potting soil (fill it up to a few inches below the rim before you plant).
-Potting soil is a good option, as its normally well-drained.
+Potting soil is a good option, as it normally drains well.

 How to plant your pot

 Before we dive into planting the pot, here’s a quick recap of your prep up until this point: